SensorsINI/v2e/README.md

 DVS timestamp resolution:
   --auto_timestamp_resolution [AUTO_TIMESTAMP_RESOLUTION]
-                        (Ignored by --disable_slomo.)
-If True (default),
+                        (Ignored by --disable_slomo or --synthetic_input.)
+If
-                        upsampling_factor is automatically determined to limit
+                        True (default), upsampling_factor is automatically
-                        maximum movement between frames to 1 pixel.
-If False, --timestamp_resolution sets the upsampling factor for
-                        input video.
-Can be combined with
-                        --timestamp_resolution to ensure DVS events have at most some resolution.
+                        determined to limit maximum movement between frames to 1 pixel.
+If False, --timestamp_resolution sets the upsampling factor for input video.
+Can be combined with --timestamp_resolution to ensure DVS events have at most some resolution.
   --timestamp_resolution TIMESTAMP_RESOLUTION
-                        (Ignored by --disable_slomo.)
-Desired DVS timestamp
+                        (Ignored by --disable_slomo or --synthetic_input.)
-                        resolution in seconds; determines slow motion
+                        Desired DVS timestamp resolution in seconds;
-                        upsampling factor; the video will be upsampled from source fps to achieve the at least this timestamp resolution.I.e. slowdown_factor =
+                        determines slow motion upsampling factor; the video will be upsampled from source fps to achieve the at least this timestamp resolution.I.e. slowdown_factor =
                         (1/fps)/timestamp_resolution; using a high resolution
                         e.g. of 1ms will result in slow rendering since it will force high upsampling ratio.
 Can be combind with